 The City of Manchester is doing its part to manage stormwater.
 However, everyone living and working in Manchester can help manage stormwater and prevent water pollution, including developers and construction site managers/operators.
 Stormwater discharges from construction activities can contribute to larger pollutant loads that can have a detrimental impact on water quality if proper stormwater management practices and techniques are not employed.

-Prior to the start of construction, operators must obtain coverage under a National Pollutant Discharge Elimination System (NPDES) permit, administered by EPA under the Construction General Permit (CGP).
+Construction General Permit (CGP) Requirements: For construction sites that disturb one acre or more, operators must obtain coverage under a National Pollutant Discharge Elimination System (NPDES) permit, administered by EPA under the Construction General Permit (CGP) prior to the start of construction.
 The CGP requires operators of construction sites to meet effluent limits and requires operators to develop a Stormwater Pollution Prevention Plan (SWPPP) detailing the erosion and sediment controls and pollution prevention measures that will be implemented to meet the requirements of the CGP.

 The following practices will help reduce the volume of stormwater created and help prevent pollutants from coming in contact with stormwater.
 Click this link to learn more!